FastTrackOrg/FastTrack/readme.md

 If you require any assistance or have questions, you can contact benjamin.gallois@fasttrack.sh, open an issue, or start a discussion on GitHub.

+## Join Our Community Discord

+Are you passionate about our project and looking for a place to connect with like-minded individuals?
+Look no further!
+We're thrilled to invite you to our vibrant community Discord server at https://discord.gg/qxYMbCwZmf.
+Here, you'll find a supportive community ready to assist and collaborate on all aspects of our project.
+Backers will enjoy personalized help from the developer, ensuring an enriching experience.
+Stay ahead of the game with early announcements, and be part of engaging discussions on data analysis and post-tracking strategies.
+Get exclusive insights into project development updates straight from the source.
+Embrace the power of community synergy and come be a part of our growing family on Discord!
+See you there! 🚀🌟

 ## Citation

 If you use FastTrack in your research or project, kindly cite it using the following reference: [Gallois, Benjamin, and Raphaël Candelier.
 "FastTrack: An open-source software for tracking varying numbers of deformable objects."
 PLoS computational biology 17.2 (2021): e1008697.](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008697).